Form I-9 Employee ID Verification Agent

 No Notarization Required

-Please Note: Form I-9 does not require notarization and there is no procedure described for notarization in the USCIS Form I-9 Employer Handbook M-274.
+Please Note: If you are looking for a Colorado Springs I-9 notary to notarize your form, Form I 9 does not require notarization and there is no procedure described for notarization in the USCIS Form I-9 Employer Handbook M-274.
 A notary may not sign the Form I-9 or other form and then notarize his/her own signature on the same document.

 A notary stamp or seal may only be applied when a lawful notarial act is performed, not as evidence of notary status.
 A notary acts as a public official on behalf of the state government, not as your private agent.

 For Form I-9 verification, you may designate someone to act as your agent or authorized representative.
 A person who is a notary is often used because they are considered trustworthy and are familiar with checking identification, not because notarization is needed.

 USCIS.gov instructions: When acting as an authorized representative for the employer, to perform ID verification, the notary does not attach a notary seal to Form I-9, nor use the title of notary public.